jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

     For $x=ell$ the argument is the same.
 ]

-= Comparisons with @ryalenPotentialOutcomes
+= Comparison with @ryalenPotentialOutcomes

-It is also natural to ask oneself: how does our conditions relate to the ones of @ryalenPotentialOutcomes?
+It is natural to ask oneself: how does our conditions relate to the ones of @ryalenPotentialOutcomes?
 The condition of consistency is the same.
 However, the exchangeability condition and the positivity condition are different in general.
-We present slightly strengthened versions of the conditions as these are easier to compare.
+We compare exclusively the exchangeability conditions as the positivity condition is not really interesting.
 Let $bb(N)_t^a = bb(1) {tau^(g^*) <= t}$
 and let $bb(L)_t$ denote its $P$-$cal(F)_t$-compensator.